Ningbo: Ancient to Sui dynasty

 As of 2020, the earliest relics of human activity discovered in Ningbo City are from the Jingtou Mountain site in Yuyao.
 These relics date back to 6300 BCE, evidencing early human consumption of seafood and rice.
 A large number of cultivated rice, farming tools, remains of dry-fence buildings, remains of domestic livestock, and primitive religious items have been unearthed from related sites of the Hemudu culture (5000–4500 BCE), evidencing human settlement and culture in the eastern part of the Ningshao Plain, where modern-day Ningbo city is located.

 Before the Han dynasty, the area where Ningbo City is located today was sparsely populated.
 In the Xia dynasty, the location of Ningbo was called "Yin".
 In the Spring and Autumn period, the area where Ningbo to which Ningbo belonged was the Yue State.
 At that time, the Yue King Goujian built Juzhang City in the present-day Cicheng Town, which became the earliest city in Ningbo.
 In the latter half of the Warring States period, the area of Ningbo became the jurisdiction of Chu State.
-In 221 BCE, Qin unified the six states and the Ningbo area was delegated to Kuaiji Commandery, with three counties of Yin, Yin, and Juzhang (some studies assert there were four counties of Yin, Yin, Juzhang, and Yuyao).
+In 221 BCE, Qin unified the six states and the Ningbo area was delegated to Kuaiji Commandery, with three counties of Yin, Yin, and Juzhang (some studies assert there were four counties: Yin, Yin, Juzhang, and Yuyao).
 In the early years of the Western Han dynasty, Kuaiji Commandery belonged to the Kingdom of Jing and Wu.
 After the Seven Kingdoms was settled, Kuaiji Commandery was restored.
 In 589 CE (Sui Kai Huang nine years), the counties were merged under the Wu kingdom.